Introduction

 Implement the action plan

 When your team is ready and has developed a proper action plan, you must implement the refined process in the business.
-Auditors must see that all the actions are implemented correctly, and all the employees are familiar with the new system so that they can avoid any uncertain issues in the future.
+Auditors must see that all the actions are implemented correctly, and all the employees are familiar with the new system to avoid any future issues.
 Narrate the rules, regulations, and infrastructures to the members so that they can adhere to the new working practices easily.

 Conclusion